SpenceKonde/DxCore/megaavr/extras/Ref_Clocks.md

 There are multiple ways to generate some of the lower frequencies from internal oscillator (do you prescale from higher frequency, or set the oscillator to the desired one?
 Suspect the latter is more power efficient, but with the former you could still use the PLL while staying in spec - (in my tests the PLL worked well beyond the spec in both directions, at least at room temperature, not that you'd want to do that in production) - currently, we set the main oscillator to the desired frequency, however we may revisit this decision in the future.
 There might be reasons to just run the TCD off the unprescaled clock in order to....
 I'm not sure what....

-The DA-series does not support use of an external high frequency crystal, only external clock or the internal oscillator can be usedl The internal oscillator is pretty accurate, so internal clock will work fine for UART communication()they're within a fraction of a percent at room temp) with very little voltage dependence (they have an internal regulator to generate the core voltage, which runs at a much lower voltage, and I suspect that's where the internal oscillator is located.
+The DA-series does not support use of an external high frequency crystal, only external clock or the internal oscillator can be used.
+The internal oscillator is pretty accurate, so internal clock will work fine for UART communication (they're within a fraction of a percent at room temp) with very little voltage dependence (they have an internal regulator to generate the core voltage, which runs at a much lower voltage, and I suspect that's where the internal oscillator is located.

 ## Auto-tuning
 All parts, can - if needed - use an external watch crystal to automatically tune the internal oscillator frequency, a feature called Auto-Tune.
 Though they specify +/- 3% internal oscillator speed, in practice, I have yet to find one that was off by more than 1 calibration "notch" at room temperature - the accuracy is limited by the granularity of tuning more than anything else.
 These are just in a different universe than the classic AVRs where a couple percent was normal.
 I had to use a torch aimed at the chip (obviously (I hope) from a distance) to swing the temperature enough that autotune had to correct the frequency on the fly (resting the soldering iron on top of the chip didn't).
 The modern AVR internal oscillator is really good.
 Nonetheless, we provide a wrapper around enabling external 32K crystal and enabling/disabling Auto-Tune in [the DxCore library](../libraries/DxCore/README.md).